- Be courteous when using the devil's advocacy decision-making process. Don't make it personal.

 - Challenge ideas, not other participants.
 There are ways to disagree with ideas without calling out the person who brought them up.
 Instead of leading with "I don't think Frank's idea will work," try something like this: "Based on how the campaign went the last time we tried that, I am not sure that's the solution we should go with this year."

 - Don't hurt feelings.
 When someone is upset, comfort them during a break.
 Apologizing or asking how they are during the meeting can make them feel worse.
 In this case, the upset person may close down to new ideas entirely.

 - Maintain focus on the group.
 Doing so will help save the facilitator when they are missing important cues.
 For example, instead of saying, "Sandy, this meeting is out of control," try saying, "I think we are missing an important point.
 Harry, can you repeat that?"

 Greer's research underscores the importance of delivering opposing opinions delicately.

-In previous research, Greer discovered that more than half of the time, when workers had someone disagree with them on the task, they were likely to take it personally and become emotional.
-[Teams Work Better When Employees Care About Each Other]
+In previous research, Greer discovered that more than half of the time, when workers had someone disagree with them on a task, they were likely to take it personally and become emotional.
+[Read related article: Teams Work Better When Employees Care About Each Other]

 When an opposing opinion is seen as confrontational, teams perform worse, Greer noted.